Ford Scorpio: Second generation (1994–1998)

 Launched at the Paris Motor Show in October 1994, the second generation Scorpio was made available in saloon or estate styles only, the hatchback bodystyle having been dropped.
-It had largely the same floorpan as its predecessor as well as all of the same engines that were in use at the end of the first generation's run.
+It was essentially a comprehensive risk of its predecessor, retaining the same floorpan, as well as all of the same engines that were in use at the end of the first generation's run.
 Many suspension and handling improvements were made between the first and second generations (including self levelling rear suspension on the estates).
 It was also radically restyled both inside and outside, with new design of headlights, grille and door handles, which were taken from the Ford Crown Victoria.

 Despite its controversial styling, the luxury interior, handling and performance were widely praised by reviewers.
 Edward Stobart praised the car, and Jeremy Clarkson declared it '[as] equally talented' as the Vauxhall Omega, one of the Scorpio's main rivals, and that it was 'well made... extremely well equipped, and considering its size, it was good value for money'.
 In general however, this praise however was overshadowed by criticism concerning the styling.
 In addition, the "Granada" name, which had been retained in the United Kingdom and Ireland for the MkI Scorpio (AKA MkIII Granada) was finally dropped and the "Scorpio" name – already used elsewhere – was adopted.

 In April 1998, it was listed as the third worst N-registered car (August 1995 to July 1996) to own in the United Kingdom from a Top Gear survey of 120 cars, receiving a particularly low rating for its reliability.
 It fared slightly better in the 1999 and 2000 surveys.

 In September 1997, the Scorpio was facelifted, with darker headlight surrounds and a more subtle grille, to tone down the front end of the car.
 The '50s-throwback' 'low-slung wrap-around' rear lights were also revised to make the 'plump' rear-end of the car less bulbous.
 Despite plans to release a new model in 1998, this was to be the last development for the model, which finished production over the summer of 1998.

 Whether or not the car genuinely made Ford's sales expectations, the shifting European car market at the end of the 1990s meant that it was not directly replaced.
 This was not unusual at the time, with the market trending towards either high-specced large family cars for executives or towards multi-purpose vehicles for families, as mainstream brands gradually surrendered the "E" segment to "premium" brands such as BMW, Mercedes-Benz, and Audi.
-Reflecting this new reality, Ford's ownership of Jaguar and Volvo meant that it now had direct access to the European executive car market with the newly-developed Jaguar S-Type and Volvo S80 without directly replacing the Scorpio.
+Reflecting this new reality, Ford's ownership of Jaguar and Volvo meant that it now had direct access to the European executive car market with the newly developed Jaguar S-Type and Volvo S80 without directly replacing the Scorpio.

-The Dutch Royal Family used several Scorpios, some stretched ones, and all painted in Royal Blue.
+The Dutch royal family used several Scorpios, some stretched ones, and all painted in Royal Blue.
 There is still a custom-built Scorpio landaulet in the royal stables.
 After Ford ended the production, the Volvo S80 replaced the Ford models.